payamparvizi/sapps-rl/MuJoCo_Environments/README.md

 ## Acknowledgments

 This work was supported in part by the **Natural Sciences and Engineering Research Council of Canada (NSERC)** and by the **National Research Council Canada (NRC)**.
-These experiments build upon the MuJoCo physics engine and the OpenAI Gymnasium framework.
+These experiments build upon the MuJoCo physics engine and the Farama Gymnasium framework.